Vysakhpm/airline-demand-streamlit/README.md

 ---

 ## 🔧 Features

-- ✅ Live flight data from OpenSky
+- ✅ Live flight data using OpenSky API
+- ✅ Interactive bar charts with Plotly
-- ✅ Clean and responsive UI using Streamlit + Plotly
+- ✅ Clean UI with Streamlit
-- ✅ Raw data explorer
+- ✅ Data table with flight metadata
-- ✅ GPT summary (requires your OpenAI API key)
+- ✅ GPT-powered summary using your own OpenAI API key

 ---